finani/WeeBee/qsf_pro_ros_vio_setup/README.md

 adb shell start snav
 ```
 8. Sensor Calibration
 > The first one is for sensor calibration and the second one is for thermal calibration.
-The QSF Pro should be on a level surface during calibration.
+The QSF Pro should be on a level surface during these calibrations.
 ```
 snav_calibration_manager -s
 snav_calibration_manager -t 5